hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster.html.markdown

 A large number of settings in the `vsphere_compute_cluster` resource require a specific version of vSphere to function.
 Rather than include warnings at every setting or section, these settings are documented below.
-Note that this list are for cluster-specific attributes only and does not include [`tags`](#tags), which requires vSphere 6.0 or higher across all resources that can be tagged.
+Note that this list is for cluster-specific attributes only, and does not include the [`tags`](#tags) parameter, which requires vSphere 6.0 or higher across all resources that can be tagged.

 All settings are footnoted by an asterisk (`*`) in their specific section in the documentation, which takes you here.